 Many female breast cancer survivors have to undergo mastectomies (the removal of one or both breasts).
 Whether preventive or as part of a treatment plan, this surgical intervention can be very traumatic.
-Meintjes and Neethling therefore strives to restore the beauty and confidence of our patients who have undergone mastectomies with sensitivity and empathy.
+Meintjes and Neethling strives to restore the beauty and confidence of our patients who have undergone mastectomies with sensitivity and empathy.

-First weeks after surgery
+First weeks after surgery:

 Breast surgery – and sometimes radiotherapy – can make the chest area extremely sensitive.
-That is why you will probably wear a fabric-covered temporary prosthesis (some people call a “softie” or “comphy”) in the first few weeks after your surgery.
-You can make it look more naturally and feel more secure by adjusting the stuffing and either stitching it to your bra’s bottom or keeping it in place with a safety pin.
+That is why you will probably wear a fabric-covered temporary prosthesis (some people call this a “softie” or “comphy”) in the first few weeks after your surgery.
+You can make it look more natural and feel more secure by adjusting the stuffing and either stitching it to your bra’s bottom or keeping it in place with a safety pin.
 Remember that your shoulder may feel stiff and sensitive at first – we recommend a “softy” that fits comfortably and is easy to put on.